dcbaker/rpm-version/README.md

-rpm-version provides pkg-config files, so you can install it, and add the pkg-config files to your `$PKG_CONFIG_PATH`, then use whatever `pkg-config` facility goes along with your build system, looking for either `rpm-version-c` or `rpm-version-c++`, depnding on whether you want the C or C++ API.
+rpm-version provides pkg-config files, so you can install it, and add the pkg-config files to your `$PKG_CONFIG_PATH`, then use whatever `pkg-config` facility goes along with your build system, looking for either `rpm-version-c` or `rpm-version-c++`, depending on whether you want the C or C++ API.

-If you're using meson, it also supports being used as a subproject.
+### Which build system should I use?

+Anyone packaging rpm-version or otherwise distributing it in binary format should use Meson, this is the upstream supported build system.
+Additional build systems may be supported in more limited form as sub-components of a larger build.
+For example, CMake's `FetchContent`

+### Meson Subproject

 Add the following wrap files to your `subprojects` directory: